Michael is a pet-lover and an avid researcher and content writer on topical themes related to pet care.

 More importantly, they will also be able to learn how best to communicate with their animal in a manner that it understands.
 While there are trainers who prefer to provide socialization sessions soon after the puppy has been settled in its new home, it is preferable to start obedience classes when the puppy is around 3-6 months of age after vaccination.

 Procrastinating or putting off training means more difficulties later for the dog and its owner.
-This is especially so if the animal has already started adopting bad habits and negative behavioural tendencies.
-It is always easier to instil proper manners early than to try and reverse negative ones later on.
+This is especially so if the animal has already started adopting bad habits and negative behavioral tendencies.
+It is always easier to instill proper manners early than to try and reverse negative ones later on.

 Factors to Consider Before the Training